-DOE Office of Science & Electrical Energy Storage
+DOE Office of Science Contributions to Electrical Energy Storage Research

 Research supported by the DOE Office of Science, Office of Basic Energy Sciences (BES) has yielded significant improvements in electrical energy storage.
 But we are still far from comprehensive solutions for next-generation energy storage using brand-new materials that can dramatically improve how much energy a battery can store.
 This storage is critical to integrating renewable energy sources into our electricity supply.
 Because improving battery technology is essential to the widespread use of plug-in electric vehicles, storage is also key to reducing our dependency on petroleum for transportation.